-Advancements in tendon and ligament surgery have focused largely on new methods of graft fixation using interference screws and anchors, which have opened new approaches to repair.
-We believe there is a new wave of development for ligament and tendon replacements, including collagen matrices, cell-seeded polymer scaffolds, allografts, and fibroblast-seeded tendons and ligaments, that we believe will change how physicians treat these procedures.
-Therapeutic modalities we will focus on first are related to the treatment and reconstruction of digital flexor, hand and wrist tendons, Achilles tendon and for rotator cuff repair.
-Following clinical development of the above, we plan to focus on treatments for larger tendons, ligaments and joints, such as medial and lateral collateral ligaments, the anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) of the knee, Achilles tendon repair, quad/patellar tendon, chronic ankle and elbow instability and meniscal repair.
-Our products could potentially be used in other orthopedic categories.
+Advancements in tendon surgery have focused largely on augmenting the standard of care using synthetic and biomaterials including collagen based devices.
+Advancements in ligament surgery have focused largely on new methods of graft fixation using interference screws and anchors, which have opened new approaches to repair.
+We believe there is a new wave of development for ligament and tendon repair, including collagen matrices, allografts and tissue engineered tendons and ligaments that we believe will change how physicians treat these procedures.
+Therapeutic modalities we continue to focus on are related to the treatment and repair of soft tissues during tendon repair surgery, including reinforcement of the rotator cuff, patellar, Achilles, biceps, quadriceps or other tendons.
+Following clinical development of the above, we plan to focus on treatments for ligaments and joints, such as medial and lateral collateral ligaments of the knee, elbow and ankle and meniscal repair.
+Our products could potentially be used in other orthopedic categories as well.

-PVA-Based Biomaterials and Salubria®
+PVA-Based Biomaterials

-Salubria® biomaterial is a unique PVA and water-based biomaterial that has been used in other medical device applications and is cleared by the FDA for use in the United States as a nerve cuff.
-We have licensed the right to use Salubria® or similar PVA-based biomaterials from SaluMedica, LLC, for certain applications within the body (see "Collaborations and License Agreements" and "Recent Events").
-The material, as Salubria®, has been sold in Europe for certain applications for over six years.
-The PVA-based hydrogel can be processed to have mechanical and physical properties similar to that of human tissues.
+Our PVA based biomaterial has been used in several medical device applications and is cleared by the FDA for use as a cover for vessels following anterior vertebral surgery (SpineMedica, April 2009) and for use as a nerve cuff (SaluMedica, LLC).
+We have licensed the right to use Salubria®, SaluMedica LLC's formulation, or similar PVA-based biomaterials for certain applications within the body (see "Collaborations and License Agreements").
+The material, as Salubria®, has been sold in Europe for certain applications for over seven years.
+The PVA-based hydrogel can be processed to have mechanical and physical properties similar to that of human tissue.
 The biostable hydrogel composition contains water in similar proportions to human tissue, mimicking human tissue's strength and compliance.
 For certain applications, the PVA-based hydrogel has been formulated to be wear-resistant and strong.
 The base organic polymer is known to be biocompatible and hydrophilic.
 These properties make it a candidate for use as an implant, and may prove suitable for development into medical products addressing various applications.
-The PVA-based hydrogel and products formed thereof are MRI compatible (allowing for Magnetic Resonance Imaging of a patient with no artifacts or abnormal safety precautions necessary).
-We have licensed the PVA-based hydrogel for use in the spine, hand, and rotator cuff, and recently, for the surgical sheet.
-Development of applications for use in the spine and surgical sheet is currently underway with SpineMedica, LLC; whereas development of hand and rotator cuff applications has not yet been initiated.
+The PVA-based hydrogel and products formed thereof are MRI compatible (allowing for Magnetic Resonance Imaging of a patient with no artifacts or special safety precautions necessary).
+We have licensed the PVA-based hydrogel for use in the spine, hand (excluding the wrist), rotator cuff and as a surgical sheet.